Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 make it possible to run in low-end (non-MMU) processors.
-_Note: this is a change from the V3 design, which assumes a dedicated thread for I/O.  This is intended to support Kubi's dream of the GDP on an Arduino._
+_Note: this is a change from the V3 design, which assumes a dedicated thread for I/O.  This is intended to support Kubi's dream of the GDP on an Arduino-class platform._

 Issues that we should consider: